K2 is the second highest mountain in the world, and is thought by many trekkers to be the ultimate trek.

 Date: 16 June to 10 July 2019, or 5 August to 29 August (25 days)

 Full Service Cost: $4,850, £3,850, €4,250 (Price fixed in $USD. £GBP and €EUR price for convenience only, converted January 3, 2019)

-KarakoramNews.com - Dan Mazur & Team, Sherpas & friendly locals enjoyed a safe summer 2017: K2 Summit & Trek, Broad Peak, Training Climb, Pastore Peak & Gasherbrums.
+KarakoramNews.com - Dan Mazur & Team, Sherpas & friendly locals enjoyed a safe and succesful summer 2018: K2 Summit & Trek, Broad Peak, Training Climb, Pastore Peak & Gasherbrums.

 K2 – the ultimate trekker’s high!
 Expert leader Dan Mazur has led 2 K2 and 12 Everest expeditions successfully to basecamp and beyond.
 Be part of the select few to walk on the roof of the world on a less traveled circuit trek among the 8000 metre ‘Giants’ of the Karakorum.
 Trip includes internal flights/transportation, food, accommodations, staff, and group equipment.

 * Our “full-service” expedition includes:

 *What is not included?